pmrt/whatshidden/README.md

 [...]
 ```
 - **`-b, --browser <path>`** Use a different chromium browser with the provided executable path
-- **`-s, --screenshot`** Take a screenshot of whatsapp web's page on each check and errors related with the page.
-Useful for debugging in headless mode
+- **`-s, --screenshot`** Take a screenshot of whatsapp web's page on each check and on errors related with the page.
+Screenshots are stored in your `logs` directory.
+Useful for debugging in headless mode.
 - **`-d, --dumpio`** Print chromium logs

 ### Available scripts